Desbeers/Chord-Provider/README.md

 I use my [SwiftlyChordUtilities](https://github.com/Desbeers/SwiftlyChordUtilities) package for chord handling.

+For the macOS target, I use my [SwiftlyFolderUtilities](https://github.com/Desbeers/SwiftlyFolderUtilities) package to handle folder selection and monitoring.

 ## How to compile

 1. Clone the project.
 2. Change the signing certificate to your own.
 2. Build and run!

+SwiftlyFolderUtilities